 So, you’re struggling to dial in your exposure time.
 Welcome to the club.
-This is the most common issue we hear about at Ryonet.
+This is the most common issue we hear about.
 In fact, questions about exposure time come in from screen printers every day.
 Multiple times a day.
 Most of the time we suggest getting a step wedge test to really dial in the exposure time, but it’s not the simplest tool to use.
 So…here is a straightforward explanation for how to calculate your exposure time using a step-wedge test.

 First you’ll need a few things: